ron2015schmitt/Mathematiques-old/doc/vdeclaration.md

 ```

 **EXAMPLE 3**: Declare `v` and initialize to a **C-style array** of values

+In debug mode, this produces a warning, as shown below
 ```C++
 Vector<double> v( 4, (const double[]) {10, 20, 30, 40} );
 **Matricks warning: vector assignment to a C array always carries the risk of out of bounds access.
 Use C++11 list assignment instead.